aaronardenma/Trailmate/README.md

 ---

 ## Milestone 2 — Progress Summary
-- Created a proper landing page
+- Created a proper landing page and user authentication routes with preliminary user management system with Redux
+  - Created preliminary methods with MongoDB user schemas for updated user management system
+- Created Navigation bar conditionality based on Redux login states
-- Created a community page where you cna make a post looking for hiking buddies
+- Created a community page where you can make a post looking for hiking buddies
   - You can view all the posts made by other community members as well as yourself
 - Created a "Favourites" page where users can have easy access to their favourite trails
 - User page